lulvk/lulvk.github.io/_pages/publications.md

 R. Rodrigues, **L. Lévêque**, J. Gutiérrez, H. Jebbari, M. Outtas, L. Zhang, A. Chetouani, N. Barman, and A. Pinheiro, "Objective quality assessment of medical image and video: Review and challenges”, _In writing for submission to IEEE Journal of Biomedical and Health Informatics_, June 2021.

+**L. Lévêque**, M. Outtas, H. Liu, and L. Zhang, Comparative study of the methodologies used for medical image quality assessment, _Submitted to Physics in Medicine & Biology_, June 2021.

 M. Jaussein, **L. Lévêque**, J. Deniel, T. Bellet, H. Tattegrain, and C. Marin-Lamellet, "How do non-driving-related tasks affect engagement under highly automated driving situations?
-A literature review", _In revision for Frontiers in Future Transportation_, June 2021.
+A literature review", _Submitted to Frontiers in Future Transportation_, June 2021.

-**L. Lévêque**, M. Outtas, H. Liu, and L. Zhang, Comparative study of the methodologies used for medical image quality assessment, _Submitted to Physics in Medicine & Biology_, June 2021.

 **L. Lévêque**, M. Ranchet, J. Deniel, J-C. Bornard, and T. Bellet, [Where do pedestrians look when crossing?
 A state of the art of the eye-tracking studies](https://ieeexplore.ieee.org/document/9184866){:target="_blank"}, _IEEE Access_, vol. 8, pp. 164833-164843, September 2020.